rytilahti/python-miio/docs/push_server.rst

 .. note::

     While the eventing has been so far tested only on gateway devices, other devices that allow scene definitions on the mobile app may potentially support this functionality.
-See :ref:`how to obtain event information<events_obtain>` for details how to check if your target device supports this functionality.
+See :ref:`how to obtain event information<obtain_event_info>` for details how to check if your target device supports this functionality.